-UV507005: Logic and Philosophy.
-Module Leader: Dr Innes Kennedy
+(UV507005): Logic and Philosophy (20 credits): Innes Kennedy

 This module is an accessible introduction to argument and logic that, besides philosophy students, may also be taken successfully by students across the university disciplines.
 Upon its conclusion students will be able to successfully identify and apply formal logic in argument.